zapboy216/Another-Next-BoilerPlate/README.md

 ```

 Then, you can open https://local.drizzle.studio with your favorite browser to explore your database.

+This boilerplate reflects a high standard of software development practices, ensuring a scalable, maintainable, and high-performance application.
+The author has meticulously selected and integrated each tool and library to optimize the developer experience and code quality.

 ## Licensed under the MIT License, Copyright © 2024